Right-Bruno/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror-permissions create mirror mode of olleh to home file 11-directories permissions add execute permit of directory to all 12 directory permissions creates a 751 mode directory
+10-mirror-permissions create mirror mode of olleh to home file 11-directories permissions add execute permit of directory to all 12 directory permissions creates a 751 mode directory 13 change group change owner of hello to school